MicrosoftDocs/sql-docs/docs/relational-databases/performance/intelligent-query-processing-details.md

 This feature was introduced in [!INCLUDE[ssSQL22](../../includes/sssql22-md.md)], however this performance enhancement is available for queries that operate in the database compatibility level 140 (introduced in SQL Server 2017) or higher, or the QUERY_OPTIMIZER_COMPATIBILITY_LEVEL_n hint of 140 and higher, and when Query Store is enabled for the database and is in a "read write" state.

-Memory Grant Feedback (MGF) is an existing feature that adjusts the size of the memory allocated for a query based on past performance.
+Memory grant feedback (MGF) is an existing feature that adjusts the size of the memory allocated for a query based on past performance.
 However, the initial phases of this project only stored the memory grant adjustment with the plan in the cache – if a plan is evicted from the cache, the feedback process must start again, resulting in poor performance the first few times a query is executed after eviction.
 The new solution is to persist the grant information with the other query information in the Query Store so that the benefits last across cache evictions.
 Memory grant feedback persistence and percentile address existing limitations of memory grant feedback in a non-intrusive way.

 Additionally, the grant size adjustments only accounted for the most recently used grant.
 So, if a parameterized query or workload requires significantly varying memory grant sizes with each execution, the most recent grant information could be inaccurate.
 It could be significantly out of step with the actual needs of the query being executed.
 Memory grant feedback in this scenario is unhelpful to performance because we are always adjusting memory based on the last used grant value.
-The next image shows the behavior possible with Memory Grant Feedback without percentile and persistence mode.
+The next image shows the behavior possible with memory grant feedback without percentile and persistence mode.

 :::image type="content" source="./media/memory-grant-feedback-without-percentile-and-persistence-mode.svg" alt-text="A graph of granted vs actual needed memory behavior in Memory Grant feedback without percentile and persistence mode memory grant feedback." :::

 As you can see, in this unusual but possible query behavior, the oscillation between the actual needed and granted memory amounts results in wasted and insufficient memory if the query execution itself alternates in terms of the amount of memory.
-In this scenario, Memory Grant Feedback disables itself, recognizing it's doing more harm than good.
+In this scenario, memory grant feedback disables itself, recognizing it's doing more harm than good.

 Using a percentile-based calculation over recent history of the query, instead of simply the last execution, we can smooth the grant size values based on past execution usage history and try to optimize for minimizing spills.
 For example, the same alternating workload would see the following memory grant behavior: